barryclark/jekyll-now/_posts/2017-12-26-Stop-Breathe-Think-Kids.md

 ---
 layout: post
 title: Stop, Breathe & Think Kids
 description: Mindfulness app specially designed for kids, featuring guided meditations for dealing with anxiety, stress and sleeping problems.
-Showcased on The Planet of the Apps show and selected as App Store's Best of Show 2017 in 3 countries
+description2: Showcased on The Planet of the Apps show and selected as App Store's Best of Show 2017 in 3 countries.
 background: index/sbt-postBackground.svg
 banner: posts/sbt-postBanner.png
 featured: true